qmlbook/qt6book/docs/ch12-networking/authentication.md

 }
 ```

-The model `SpotifyModel` is defined in the `SpotifyOAuth` library.
+The model `SpotifyModel` is defined in the `Spotify` library.
 To work properly, it needs a `SpotifyAPI`:

 ```qml
 SpotifyModel {